JJanai/back2future/README.md

 ## References
 1. Our code is based on [anuragranj/spynet.](https://github.com/anuragranj/spynet)
 2. The warping code is based on [qassemoquab/stnbhwd.](https://github.com/qassemoquab/stnbhwd)
-3. The images in `samples` are from Flying Chairs dataset:
+3. The images in `samples` are from KITTI 2015 dataset: <br>
-   A. Dosovitskiy, et al. "Flownet: Learning optical flow with convolutional networks."
-2015 IEEE International Conference on Computer Vision (ICCV).
-IEEE, 2015.
+   A. Geiger, P. Lenz,  C.  Stiller, R. Urtasun: "Vision  meets  robotics:  The  KITTI  dataset."
+International Journal of Robotics Research (IJRR).
+(2013)<br>
+   M. Menze, A. Geiger: "Object scene flow for autonomous vehicles."
+In: Proc.
+IEEE Conf. on Computer Vision and Pattern Recognition (CVPR).
+(2015)<br>
 4. Some parts of `flowExtensions.lua` are adapted from [marcoscoffier/optical-flow](https://github.com/marcoscoffier/optical-flow/blob/master/init.lua) with help from [fguney](https://github.com/fguney).

+<a name="license"></a>
 ## License
 Free for non-commercial and scientific research purposes.
 For commercial use, please contact ps-license@tue.mpg.de.
 Check LICENSE file for details.